Susan Chapman

 AGORA, an important meeting place for exchange of ideas. credited as the birthplace of democracy, where philosophers first debated and discussed those concepts

-the three days consists of each of us having one to one tutorials, group crits and a think tank session
+The three days consists of each of us having one to one tutorials, group crits and a think tank session

 The tutors involved with this session and who gave the crits, tutorials and general discourse, apart from the lead tutors are